Beccy Lindsay, Counsellor and Psychotherapist for individuals and couples in South West London

 If your issues seem to be repeating, or the new difficulties of this period are isolating and distressing, I encourage you to share your situation in counselling for confidential professional guidance.

-Living in a difficult or abusive relationship may also have been intensified and more unsafe during this virus period.This can apply in a couple relationship or if you are in a family or household situation that is very upsetting.
-For the moment, your ways of getting space from others in the house, is more limited than it may ever have been.
-If so, this is a good time to have experienced support in counselling.
+Living in a difficult or abusive relationship may also have been intensified and more unsafe during the virus period and since then, in the current housing crisis.This can apply in a couple relationship or if you are in a family or household situation that is very upsetting.

 I offer in person, online video or telephone sessions.
 If you don't feel comfortable to use Whereby video link from home, you can use your mobile phone instead, with or without camera.
 For in person sessions, my room is Covid-secure.
 Address or Video link details provided on your initial enquiry.

 How I can help: